 Now anyone who has discussed my future with me probably already knows this, but if I were to open a chocolate cafe I would model it after French Broad Chocolate Lounge in Asheville, NC.
 They have top-tier chocolate and truffles and desserts, strong relationships with the farmers they work with around the world, an open and welcoming space in downtown Asheville, and they support other chocolate makers by selling their wares.

 French Broad is one of my favorite makers of all times because their beliefs are displayed right there for anyone to see and eat in their products.
 They value sustainability for cacao farmers, chocolate makers, and the environment, resulting in a delicious product which all are proud to contribute to.
-The happy triangle of farmer-maker-consumer is all taken care of, no one more than the others, reminding me cheerfully of my first chocolate teacher, Sunita from The Chocolate Garage.
+The happy triangle of farmer-maker-consumer is all taken care of, no one more than the others, reminding me cheerfully of my first chocolate teacher, Sunita from Happy Chocolate Experiences.

 To the Factory We Go